Updated: Jun 2, 2022

 1. Look for guidance.
 When looking for my next book in the Bible, I ask God for guidance first.
 Then I either choose something by sight, or, randomly flip without looking.
 Even if I start reading and don’t think it’s right for me, I stay with it.
 90% of the time, I eventually get a clear understanding of why I was led there.
 The other 10%; I figure I needed it, but didn’t consciously know why.
 I sometimes read more than one book at a time, but mostly stay with one.

 2. Keep track.
-I make notes of what I last read, so I know where to start back.
-I also have two main lists, one is what I read in the order I read it in.
-The other list is what I read in alphabetical order.
+When I first read the entire Bible, I made notes of what I last read, so I knew where to start back.
+I also had a list of what I read, in the order I read it in.
 As I drew closer to completing the entire Bible, I also made a list of what still needed to be read.
-Just keep track somehow.
+Just keep track somehow, even if it's not my way.
+It's such a long read that it's easy to forget what you've already read.

 3. Re-read.
 I figure if I can watch a movie so many times that I can almost recite it word for word, I can do that with the Bible.
 And why not?
 When I get a new, complicated machine; I don’t just read the instructions once and forget them.
 I keep the directions with that machine, so as I use it I can read them again and again until the machine's use becomes second nature.
 The most important machine I’ve ever used is my body.
 So I keep the manual, the Bible, close at hand and read it consistently, repeatedly.